epmoyer/majortom/README.md

 ![](docs/img/majortom_banner.png)

-MajorTom provides simple file system navigation shortcuts.
+MajorTom enables simple file system navigation with shortcuts.

 MajorTom is here to get you where you need to go.